-Very recently, EnKF was applied to the assimilation of simulated Doppler radar data for a modeled convective storm (Snyder and Zhang 2003; Zhang et al. 2004) and of real radar data by Dowell et al. (2004).
-Very encouraging results are obtained in these studies in retrieving wind, temperature and moisture field for convective storms.
-The first two studies assimilated only radial velocity data, while in Dowell et al. (2004), the use of reflectivity data is limited to the update of rainwater mixing ratio only.
+Very recently, EnKF was applied to the assimilation of simulated Doppler radar data for a modeled convective storm (Snyder and Zhang 2003; Zhang et al. 2004) and of real radar data (Dowell et al. 2004).
+Very encouraging results are obtained in these studies in retrieving wind, temperature, and moisture field data for convective storms.
+The first two studies assimilated only radial velocity data, while in Dowell et al. (2004), the use of reflectivity data is limited to the update of the rainwater mixing ratio only.
 Neither of these studies included ice microphysics processes, and the assimilation system was based on an anelastic cloud model.
-Warm-rain microphysics scheme is also used in all afore-quoted 4DVAR studies except for Wu et al (2000) in which a simplified ice microphysics scheme was used.
-Dual-polarization radar data were assimilated by Wu et al (2000) by first deriving hydrometeor mixing ratios from regular and differential reflectivities.
+A warm-rain microphysics scheme is also used in all of the aforementioned 4DVAR studies except for Wu et al. (2000) in which a simplified ice microphysics scheme was used.
+Dual-polarization radar data were assimilated by Wu et al. (2000) by first deriving hydrometeor mixing ratios from regular and differential reflectivities.

-Because of the need to run an ensemble of forecast and analysis of nontrivial sizes (usually a few tens to a few hundreds), the overall computational cost of ensemble-based assimilation methods is also significant.
-Fortunately, a significant portion of the assimilation procedure, including the forecast components, is easily parallelizable.
-There is no need in general for the adjoint of the forward observation operators, therefore indirect observations with complex observation operators, at least those that involve primarily local influences, can be easily included.
-Furthermore, the analysis code is more or less independent of the prediction model, just the opposite of 4DVAR method.
+Because of the need to run an ensemble of the forecast and analysis of nontrivial sizes (usually a few tens to a few hundreds runs), the overall computational cost of ensemble-based assimilation methods is also significant.
+Fortunately, a sizeable portion of the assimilation procedure, including the forecast components, is easily parallelizable.
+There is no need, in general, for the adjoint of the forward observation operators, therefore indirect observations with complex observation operators, at least those that involve primarily local influences, can be easily included.
+Furthermore, the analysis code is more or less independent of the prediction model, which is just the opposite of the 4DVAR method.
 In addition, the system provides valuable uncertainty information on both analysis and forecast, and when combined with an existing ensemble prediction system, the incremental cost can be small.

-The EnKF method is, however, not as mature as 4DVAR.
-No ensemble Kalman filter assimilation system has been implemented so far for operational use; EnKF also shares some of the common problems with 4DVAR, including issues with model errors, linear assumption associated with the optimality of solution, and Gaussian error assumption.
-For observations, such as the integrated total water along the slant paths of GPS data, the data influence region tends to nonlocal.
+The EnKF method is, however, not as mature as

+4DVAR.
+No ensemble Kalman filter assimilation system has been implemented so far for operational use; EnKF also shares some common problems with 4DVAR, including issues with model errors, linear assumption associated with the optimality of solution, and the Gaussian error assumption.
+For observations, such as the integrated total water along the slant paths of global positioning system (GPS) data, the data influence region tends to be nonlocal.
 In such a case, the covariance localization will have to be done around the entire slant path instead of around local observation points.
 Additional issues may arise in such cases, with cost being one.
 For systems that involve error growth at very different temporal and spatial scales, more difficulties may arise.
 For these reasons, much research is still needed before reliable operational implementations of ensemble-based assimilation methods can be achieved.
-More recently, work has been done in comparing the relative performance of 4DVAR and EnKF methods when assimilating Doppler radar data (Crook et al. 2002; Dowell et al. 2002; Caya et al. 2004).
+More recently, work has been done in comparing the relative performance of the 4DVAR and EnKF methods when assimilating Doppler radar data (Crook et al. 2002; Dowell et al. 2002; Caya et al. 2005, hereafter CSS).